ubffm/oaipmharvest/README.md

 ## Description
 oaipmharvest is a harvester for [OAI-PMH](https://www.openarchives.org/OAI/openarchivesprotocol.html) written in python and based on [sickle](https://sickle.readthedocs.io) (for now).
-It's special focus lies on support for advanced non-standard use cases.
-If you just need a the standard feature set, you might be better off with something more mature and better tested.
+It's special focus lies on support for advanced non-standard use cases and supporting endpoints that behave slightly out of the ordinary.
+If you just need the standard feature set, you might be better off with something more mature and better tested.

 The oaipmharvester will connect to a given OAI-endpoint and store its responses in a given output folder.
 It enables you to make incremental requests from the given OAI-endpoint or even restrict the result set by a given date.
 In addition to